jeffmer/EspruinoProjects/lowpowerDisplay/driver_V2/README.md

 73ms to do a `g.clear();g.flip()`  of which `g.flip` takes 49ms.

 However, partial updates are faster as only the modified part of the image buffer is is written to the screen buffer.

+### Updated Version 2

+The recent commit improves the performance at the expense of a more complex update routine.

+It now takes 127ms to render the example with `g.flip` tahing 31ms.